rnietoe/Training/docs/AWS/09-Applications.md

 An ARN (Amazon Resource Name) is created when you create a topic on Amazon SNS

-messages are stored across multiple AZ to prevent lost

 **DLQ** (Deed Letter Queue) is supported in SNS, SQS and Lambda

 * messages can be up to 256kb
-* multiAZ
+* multiAZ: messages are stored across multiple AZ to prevent lost

 send_message.py
 ```python